wagtail/wagtail/docs/advanced_topics/amp.rst

-How to Build a site with AMP support
+How to build a site with AMP support
 ====================================

 This recipe document describes a method for creating an